10p-freddo/fruitstrap/README.md

-## Unfortunately, I'm not able to continue maintaining fruitstrap.
-Please use a fork.
+### Unfortunately, I'm not able to continue maintaining fruitstrap.
+Please use a fork from now on.
 So long, and thanks for all the fish!

 ---